privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 A new API endpoint will be added to the SellerFrontEnd service: _GetComponentAuctionCiphertexts_.

-For server-orchestrated Component auctions, this endpoint can be used to get encrypted Protected Audience/Protected App Signals payloads for partner component sellers.
-The API uses the encrypted Protected Audience/Protected App Signals data sent from the device to create unique / distinct ciphertexts for the partner sellers.
+For server-orchestrated Component auctions, this endpoint can be used to get encrypted Protected Audience payloads for partner component sellers.
+The API uses the encrypted Protected Audience data sent from the device to create unique / distinct ciphertexts for the partner sellers.

 ```